cgwire/kitsu/getting-started-production/README.md

 ![Menu breakdown](../img/getting-started/menu_breakdown.png)

-On the left part of the breakdown page there is the sequence menu (1), you can choose between the episode and the sequence you have created.
-And on the right part of the screen all the assets available that you have created for this production (3).
+On the left part of the breakdown page there is the sequence menu (1), you can choose between the episodes and the sequences you have created.
+And on the right part of the screen are all the assets available that you have created for this production (3).
 And on the middle part it will be your selection for the shot (2).

 ![Breakdown page](../img/getting-started/breakdown_general.png)

 So now you have to select the shot you wan to cast, let's say the first one.
 So click on the shot sh001, then click on the assets you want to assign, some characters, backgrounds,etc.
 When you pass over the asset you can see a +1 or +10.
-It's the number of time you want to add this asset.
+It's the number of time you can add this asset.

 ![Breakdown add asset](../img/getting-started/breakdown_add_asset.png)

 You can click the number of time you need the asset.
 You can now see the asset appearing on the middle part of the screen.
-Next to the name of the asset is the number of this asset you have add.
+Next to the name of the asset is the number of  time this asset have been added.
+On this example we have added 2 times the character asset Paul.

 If you add twice an asset by mistake, you just have to go on the middle part of the screen, on your selection of assets for this shot, and selection -1.
 When you are done for this shot click on the **Save** button, and go on with the other shots.